-- Co-funded by the European Union - Map features coded in columns of the higher visual and auditory cortex and provide models for processing top-down and bottom-up information (with SP4) for validation in SP9. - Provide models and data on the role of the six cortical layers arising from the architecture of neurons and their connections. - Provide a first mechanistic model of how neural activity is related to brain regions in collaboration with SP4 and SP6. - Provide information on the relationship between the variability of neurobiological features and inter-individual differences in behavioural phenotypes.
+- Map features coded in columns of the higher visual and auditory cortex and provide models for processing top-down and bottom-up information (with SP4) for validation in SP9. - Provide models and data on the role of the six cortical layers arising from the architecture of neurons and their connections. - Provide a first mechanistic model of how neural activity is related to brain regions in collaboration with SP4 and SP6. - Provide information on the relationship between the variability of neurobiological features and inter-individual differences in behavioural phenotypes.